violet-black/logic_pro_scripts/README.md

 [MoogLP2Controls](/scripts/MoogLP2Controls.js) is a controller for [Moog Little Phatty State II](https://www.moogmusic.com/products/little-phatty-stage-ii) synth.
 It doesn't implement all the params, but only those hidden in the menu (filter type, tuning scales, arp params, etc).
 It can be useful to escape some deep menu diving on this synth.

-Replace `TUNINGS` values with different names if needed.
+To change tuning names to your own tunings open the script and modify `TUNINGS` list.

 ## Examples